wisdom2608/install-prometheus-node_exporter-grafana/README.md

 ## Setup Monitoring Tools On Aws Using Terraform.

-In this Project, we want to install Prometheus, and Grafana in one ec2 instance and Node Exporter on anather ec2 instance using terraform.
+In this Project, we want to install Prometheus, and Grafana on one EC2 instance and Node Exporter on another EC2 instance using terraform.

 These monitoring tools are: